-On April 3, 2024, the Company issued a series of securitization ("ABS") fixed-rate notes in the amount of \$450.0 million at a weighted average interest rate of 5.55% and an expected maturity date of May 2034.
-The proceeds from this issuance were used to partially pay down the Company's existing revolver debt.
-See Note 14 - "Subsequent Events" in the Notes to the Unaudited Consolidated Financial Statements for additional information.
+During the second and third quarters of 2024, the Company issued securitization ("ABS") fixed-rate notes in the amount of \$450.0 million and \$351.9 million at weighted average interest rates of 5.55% and 5.63% and expected maturity dates of May 2034 and February 2035, respectively.
+The proceeds from these issuances were primarily used to pay down borrowings under the Company's revolving credit facilities.